Yardenregev/pirates_speed_game/README.md

 ```

 6. Enter your name, port for the game to be played and commander computer ip address.
-   The port must be the same as entered in the commander computer.
+   The port and ip must be the same as entered in the commander computer.

-    For example: "Jack Sparrow" "8080" "10.10.0.625"
+    For example: "Jack Sparrow" "8080" "10.10.0.197"

 7. The game will start.